Charbeneau/data-pipeline/README.md

 3. Go to CloudFormation > Stacks > dev-data-pipeline, click on "Resources", find the data-pipeline-dynamodb-table, and click on it.

-4. Click on the Items tab, and you should see the data.
+4. Click on the "Items" tab, and you should see the data.